 Opioid analgesic medicines act on the naturally occurring (endogenous) opioid receptors in the nervous system, to reduce the contribution of nociceptive (danger-signalling) information to the pain experience (Rivat 2016).
-Opioid medicines are often classified as either weak (e.g., codein, tramadol) or strong (e.g., oxycodone, tapentadol) relating to their relative potency.
-Opioid medicines may cause adverse effects; commonly constipation, nausea and sedation, depending on the location and type of receptor (Kalso 2004).
+Opioid medicines are often classified as either weak (e.g. codeine, tramadol) or strong (e.g. oxycodone, tapentadol) according to their relative potency.
+Opioid medicines may cause adverse effects that commonly include constipation, nausea, and sedation, depending on the location and type of receptor (Kalso 2004).
 Longer-term use can contribute to opioid tolerance (requiring progressively higher doses), possible dependence, and death (Deyo 2015).

-Antidepressant medicines are another class of medicines of varied chemical structure, subclassified by their function.
-These medicines act on neurotransmitters in the brain.
+Antidepressants are another class of medicines of varied chemical structure, subclassified by their function, which act on neurotransmitters in the brain.
 This is thought to produce analgesic effects independent of their effects on depression (Cohen 2001; Micó 2006), although the precise mechanisms are unclear (Harmer 2017).
 Categories of antidepressants prescribed to treat pain in order of perceived effectiveness include serotonin-norepinephrine re-uptake inhibitors (SNRIs, e.g. duloxetine), tricyclic antidepressants (TCAs, e.g. amitriptyline), and selective serotonin reuptake inhibitors (SSRIs, e.g. sertraline) (Ferraro 2021).
 People with LBP may also be prescribed these medicines to improve sleep and reduce depression or anxiety.
-Side effects differ between the categories, although drowsiness, dry mouth and dizziness are common (Chou 2010).
+Side effects differ between the categories, although drowsiness, dry mouth, and dizziness are common (Chou 2010).